igdev0/personal-website/README.md

 # A basic personal website
-This is a basic website for myself, made to exist on the web.
+This is a basic website for myself, made to exist on the web, made using [astro](https://github.com/withastro/astro).